Author

 Getting into birdwatching doesn’t require a massive investment.
 In fact, the basics are quite simple:

 1. Binoculars – This is your most important tool.
 Look for binoculars with a magnification of 8x or 10x to ensure a clear view of birds, even at a distance.
-There are plenty of affordable options available on Amazon.
+There are plenty of affordable options available online.

 2. Field Guide – A field guide will help you identify the birds you spot.
 You can choose between a physical guidebook or a digital app that helps you record and categorize your sightings.
 Popular guides are available online, and many have high customer ratings.